-IF in-person encounters between specialized behavioral health practitioners (licensed and/or unlicensed) are considered medically necessary, and IF both the provider/staff member AND recipient/recipient's family agree that such encounters are necessary and safe, all providers and recipients are strongly advised to adhere to "DO THE FIVE:"
+If in-person encounters between specialized behavioral health practitioners (licensed and/or unlicensed) are considered medically necessary, and if both the provider/staff member AND recipient/recipient's family agree that such encounters are safe, providers should meet with each recipient/family in accord with CDC-recommended social distancing.
+While maintaining privacy, confidentiality and respecting conventions of HIPAA and Protected Health Information, meet recipient/family in open ventilated space, staying at least 6 feet from recipient/family member during encounter.
+Consider conducting sessions outside of home/apartment.
+It is strongly recommended that all behavioral healthcare practitioners be vaccinated, unless there is a medical contra-indication.
+All providers and recipients are strongly advised to adhere to the following:

+- 1. MASK: Wear a mask properly covering the nose and mouth.

-- 1. HANDS: Wash them often.
+- 2. HANDS: Wash them often.

-- 2. ELBOW: Cough into it.
+- 3. ELBOW: Cough into it.

-- 3. FACE: Don't touch it.
+- 4. FACE: Don't touch it.

-- 4. FEET: Stay more than 6 feet apart.
+- 5. FEET: Stay more than 6 feet apart.

-- 5. FEEL sick: Stay home.
+- 6. FEEL sick: Stay home.